Hair (musical): Act I

 Claude sits center stage as the "tribe" mingles with the audience.
 Tribe members Sheila, a New York University student and political activist, and Berger, an irreverent free spirit, cut a lock of Claude's hair and burn it.
 After the tribe converges in slow motion toward the stage, they begin their celebration as children of the Age of Aquarius ("Aquarius").
 Berger removes his trousers to reveal a loincloth.
 Interacting with the audience, he introduces himself as a "psychedelic teddy bear ... looking for my Donna" ("Donna").

 The tribe recites a list of pharmaceuticals, legal and illegal ("Hashish").
 Woof, a gentle soul, extols sexual practices ("Sodomy").
 He loves plants, his family and the audience, telling the audience, "We are all one."
 Hud, a militant African-American, is carried in upside-down on a pole.
 He declares himself "president of the United States of Love" ("Colored Spade").
 In a fake English accent, Claude says that he is "the most beautiful beast in the forest" from "Manchester, England".
-A tribe member reminds him that he's from Flushing, New York ("Manchester England").
+A tribe member reminds him that he is from Flushing, New York ("Manchester England").
 Hud, Woof and Berger declare their color ("I'm Black"), while Claude counters that he is "invisible".
 The tribe rattles off a list of things they lack ("Ain't Got No").
 African-American tribe members list street signs in symbolic sequence ("Dead End").
 Sheila is carried onstage ("I Believe in Love") and leads the tribe in a protest chant.
 Jeanie, an eccentric young woman, appears wearing a gas mask because of pollution ("Air").
 She is pregnant and in love with Claude, wishing it was Claude's baby, as she was "knocked up by some crazy speed freak".
 The tribe link LBJ, FBI, CIA and LSD ("Initials").
 Members of the tribe appear dressed as Claude's parents, berating him for transgressions: he has no job and collects "mountains of paper" clippings and notes.
 They say they will not give him any more money, and "the army'll make a man out of you", presenting him with his draft notice.
 In defiance, Claude leads the tribe in celebrating their vitality ("I Got Life").